 - In a small mixing bowl combine the flour, baking powder, salt and baking soda.
 Whisk to combine and set aside.

-Pour 2/3 of the cake batter into the prepared pan and top with 2/3 of the raspberries.
+- Pour ⅔ of the cake batter into the prepared pan and top with ⅔ of the raspberries.
 Layer the remaining batter on top of the raspberries and smooth the top with an offset spatula or the back of a spoon.
 Finally, scatter the remaining raspberries on top of the batter.
 Gently press the raspberries about halfway into the batter to secure.
-Sprinkle the coarse sugar on top and bake in a preheated 325 degree oven for 60-75 minutes or until the top is lightly browned and a toothpick inserted in the center comes out with no wet batter, moist crumbs are fine.
+Sprinkle the coarse sugar on top and bake in a preheated 325°F oven for 60-75 minutes or until the top is lightly browned and a toothpick inserted in the center comes out with no wet batter, moist crumbs are fine.